princekyleaedam/openplace/README.md

 ### Updating your database
 In the event that the database schematic changes, you simply need to run `npm run db:push` to update your database schema.

+## License
+Licensed under the Apache License, version 2.0.
+Refer to [LICENSE.md](https://github.com/openplaceteam/openplace/blob/main/LICENSE.md).

+### Acknowledgements
+Region data is from [GeoNames Gazetteer](https://download.geonames.org/export/dump/), and is licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+The Data is provided “as is” without warranty or any representation of accuracy, timeliness or completeness.